-Please see this 53 year old female following breast lift with implants revision.
+Please see this 53 years old female following a breast lift with implants revision.

 Breast lift with implants revision is very common following primary breast augmentation.
 There are multiple reasons why breast lifts with implants revision may be recommended following primary breast augmentation and these include nipple position asymmetry, breast mound shape and size asymmetry, use of overly large breast implant that resulted in nipple and areola being malpositioned over the inferior breast mound, and bottoming out.